overington/cv/base.md

 -->
 ### Personal objective.

 Machine learning is, and will continue to be an important aide for scientists and researchers, enabling us to look deeper into data heavy problems.
-My software engineering, freelance, and creative experiences, and training in art and science has given me an unique edge in solving problems needed to work in machine learning and AI.
+My software engineering, freelance, and creative experiences, and training in art and science has given me a unique edge in solving problems needed to work in machine learning and AI.
 I believe that I would bring out-of-the-box insights, making me an ideal candidate for a team undertaking research in machine learning, deep learning and AI.

 <!-- improve our ability to analyse data by recognising patterns and behaviours that might otherwise go unnoticed.
 I would love to be part of the team working towards these goals,